 Subsequent applications will be deemed as top-up applications if:

-- the previous assessment is still valid; and
+- the previous assessment is still current; and

 - the applicant does not wish to have additional experience from before the previous assessment date considered.